-As a brick-and-mortar DVD rental business, customers had to drive to Blockbuster to get the latest new releases on video or DVD and, in its early days, Netflix was a service that delivered movies to customers direct to your doorstep by mail.
-That was an innovative model until cable companies started offering movies on-demand.
-This left Netflix with a dilemma: why would customers order from Netflix and wait a few days when they could stream a movie anytime?
+As a brick-and-mortar DVD rental business, customers had to drive to Blockbuster to get the latest new releases on video or DVD.
+In its early days in the aughts, Netflix delivered movies directly to customer’s doorsteps via the mail.
+Initially, that was an innovative model — until cable companies started offering movies on-demand.
+This left Netflix with a dilemma: why would customers order from Netflix and wait a few days when they could stream any movie anytime?

-How both companies responded to the shift towards on-demand and online content illustrates the difference between traditional and agile business models, and why business leaders must constantly engage with customers to drive innovation and stay relevant.
+How both companies responded to the shift towards on-demand and online content illustrates the difference between traditional and agile business models, and shows why business leaders must constantly engage with customers to drive innovation and stay relevant.

 Leaders at Netflix recognized the value of design thinking for what it is: a method to consistently hone their business offerings.
 Teams were encouraged to look for new opportunities to delight customers, drive engagement and generate new revenue.
 The approach?
 Empathize with customers,unearth pain points and find their unaddressed needs.

-In 2016, Netflix changed again, rebuilding its initial interface to capture customer attention from the second they landed on the site.
-Instead of offering still images or series posters, they added trailers that launch as the customer starts scrolling.
+In 2016, Netflix adapted to the market again, rebuilding their main landing page to capture user’s attention the moment they logged in.
+Instead of offering still images or series posters, they added auto-play trailers that launched on mouse hover.

-Seeing more opportunities to give users what they didn’t know they wanted, Netflix leveraged artificial intelligence and predictive analytics to create a unique experience for each viewer based on that customer’s viewing habits: “Because you watched…” It not only transformed the customer experience on Netflix, it transformed customer expectations for every other entertainment company scrambling to enter the streaming game.
+Seeing more opportunities to give users what they didn’t know they wanted, Netflix leveraged artificial intelligence and predictive analytics to create a unique experience for each viewer based on their own viewing habits.
+The “Because you watched” feature not only transformed the customer experience on Netflix — it transformed expectations for every other entertainment company scrambling to enter the streaming game.